These five pests have evolved to withstand wintery conditions to survive:

-Mosquitoes: While adult mosquitoes will not survive, the eggs will.
-Larvae enter a state of diapause, suspending their development during the winter and ensuring their buzzing and biting come spring.
+Mosquitoes: Adult mosquitoes will not survive, but the eggs will.
+Larvae suspending their development during the winter.

-Ticks: Ticks burrow deep under leaf litter which acts as an insulator once snow falls, protecting them from the elements until spring arrives.
+Ticks: Ticks burrow deep under leaf litter which acts as an insulator once snow falls, protecting them until spring.

-Ants: Ants are able to physically lower their body temperature, and work to seal up their colonies to hunker down in deep soil or under rocks until spring.
+Ants: Ants are able to physically lower their body temperature, and work to seal up their colonies in deep soil or under rocks.

-Termites: These wood-destroying insects move deep into the soil below the frost line to stay warm.
+Termites: These wood-destroying pests move deep into the soil below the frost line to stay warm.

 - Trim back trees to prevent access to the underside of your roof overhang.